louiejancevski/portfolio/README.md

 ## Future ideas
 Currently being served as a static website.

-I'm currently working on a completely new version in which I'm using the MERN stack to add more functionalities to the site.
+I'm working on a completely new version in which I'm using the MERN stack to add more functionalities to the site.

 Such functionalies are: